 If the first email did not get you a great response despite your carefully crafted super personalized email, don’t lose heart.
 It’s always the second and the third touchpoint that generates the best conversions.
 These emails make sure that you stayed on top of the recipient’s mind.
 Two things to note

-For the second touchpoint, pick up where you left.
+For the second touchpoint, pick up where you left off.
 Politely say you don’t know if “you missed the earlier email.”
 Reaffirm your value proposition with a blog post or even a Dribbble page that was a result of some exceptional work done by your team.
 See example.

 In the third touchpoint, if possible involve the hiring manager or a senior member of the team.
-If the prospect hasn’t replied to both the emails but opened and read both of them, s/he just needs a little bit of a push to get over the edge.
+If the prospect hasn’t replied to both emails but opened and read both of them, s/he just needs a little bit of a push to get over the edge.
 Sending an email from the hiring manager is a great way to do this.
 The hiring manager can explain a bit more about the role and challenges to get them excited about the role!

 The hiring manager and the prospect are people in the same trade and can form an instant connection.
 The email instills confidence in the prospect’s mind that you really want to talk to them.
 It’s hard to say no to that.

 The final outreach is where you keep the door open for a future conversation while still trying to get a response.
-Keep it professional but also make sure that candidate feels like you are really interested in them and want to talk to them.
+Keep it professional but also make sure that the candidate feels like you are really interested in them and want to talk to them.

 Drip marketing is fairly easy to understand and execute.
 However, for the uninitiated to get started quickly, I’ve put together a list of basic dos and don’ts.
 It’s primarily distilled from my own experience and the experience of others that I have worked with.